eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 ### Top four in each benchmark

 The tables below show fastest times for each benchmark.
 One table each for MacOS and Linux.
 Times are in seconds.
+A description of the individual tests can be found in the [March 2017 study](ComparativeBenchmarks2017.md).

 #### MacOS: Top-4 in each benchmark